This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Eukaryotes : RNA Polymerases”.

-12. All the RNA polymerases share 5 common subunits, which are present in all the three polymerase and are all alike.
+12. All the RNA polymerases share 5 common subunits, which are present in all the three polymerases and are all alike.
 State whether the statement is true or false.

 Explanation: Although these 5 subunits are common to all the RNA polymerases yet they share some subtle differences- the CTD of the beta prime subunit of pol II has heptad repeat.
 Also the alpha subunits in RNA pol II are quite different from that of pol I and III.

-13. In a Drosophila polytene chromosome just before molting you add green labeled antibody against unphosphhorylated RNA pol II CTD and red labeled antibody against phosphorylated RNA pol II CTD.
+13. In a Drosophila polytene chromosome just before molting you add green labelled antibody against unphosphhorylated RNA pol II CTD and red labelled antibody against phosphorylated RNA pol II CTD.
 These give fluorescence on adding the respective substrates.
 What will be the colour in gene 74 EF and 75 B?

 Sanfoundry Global Education & Learning Series – Cytogenetics.